mutley73/AnagramGame/README.md

 # AnagramGame
-A small Python Anagram game.
+A simple Python Anagram game that will grow as I learn Python.